 Classification of Busbar:

 Generally, Busbar classification depends on its usage like where to use it, load type, and others.
-Here is some different type of Busbar,
+Here are some different types of Busbar,

 - Outdoor Busbar.